Get answers to frequently asked questions about the Microsoft Research Women's Fellowship.

 Will intellectual property be an issue if I am awarded a scholarship?

-The Microsoft Research Graduate Women's Scholarship program is not subject to any intellectual property (IP) restrictions.
+The Microsoft Research Women's Fellowship program is not subject to any intellectual property (IP) restrictions.

 May I simultaneously receive scholarships from other companies?

 Yes.
-If you received a Microsoft Research Graduate Women's Scholarship you may receive another scholarship from another company or institution for the same academic period.
+If you receive a Microsoft Research Women's Fellowship, you may also receive a scholarship from another company or institution for the same academic period.

-May I simultaneously apply for a Microsoft Research and PhD Fellowship and a Microsoft Research Graduate Women's Scholarship?
+May I simultaneously apply for a Microsoft Research PhD Fellowship and a Microsoft Research Women's Fellowship?